 Japanese beetles are a substantial beetle and measure 0.375-0.5 inch long.
 The thorax is green and wing covers are copper.
 There are five tufts of white hairs on both sides of the abdomen and a pair of tufts on the end of the abdomen that can help distinguish Japanese beetles from other look-alike species.
 The legs and head are black.

 Visual observation of adults or feeding damage is an effective scouting technique.
-Growers should scout by walking diagonally through their orchards as well as along an edge at least weekly until detection, paying special attention to the tree tops.
+Scout by walking diagonally through orchards as well as along an edge at least weekly until detection, paying special attention to the tree tops.
 Because of their aggregating behavior, Japanese beetles tend to be found in larger groups and are typically relatively easy to spot.
 Pheromone and floral-baited traps are available and potentially can help indicate the arrival of adults and help estimate the potential pest pressure, but are not considered effective for trapping out Japanese beetles.
-Growers considering the traps should remember that they may attract beetle adults from the surrounding area and contribute to damage.
+The traps may attract beetle adults from the surrounding area and contribute to damage.

 There are no established treatment thresholds or data on how much Japanese beetle damage a healthy chestnut tree can sustain, but well-established and vigorous orchards will likely not require protection.
 Younger orchards with limited leaf area will need to be managed more aggressively.
 Managing Japanese beetles can be a frustrating endeavor, as they often re-infest from surrounding areas, especially during peak adult emergence in July.
 This re-infestation is often misinterpreted as an insecticide failure, but efficacy trials have shown a number of insecticides remain effective treatment options.